 This is joint work with Susan Athey and Stefan Wager.

 The Information Theory Forum (IT-Forum) at Stanford ISL is an interdisciplinary academic forum which focuses on mathematical aspects of information processing.
 With a primary emphasis on information theory, we also welcome researchers from signal processing, learning and statistical inference, control and optimization to deliver talks at our forum.
 We also warmly welcome industrial affiliates in the above fields.
 The forum is typically held in Packard 202 every Friday at 1:15 pm during the academic year.

-The Information Theory Forum is organized by graduate students Jiantao Jiao and Yanjun Han.
+The Information Theory Forum is organized by graduate students Yanjun Han and Yihui Quek.
 To suggest speakers, please contact any of the students.